wp-plugins/trackable-social-share-icons/readme.txt

 See our FAQ for more info.

 Trackable Social Share Icons data appears in Google Analytics under the Content > Event Tracking section.
 See Screenshots for more.

+== Known Issues ==

+There is an issue where images images do not display properly in IIS while using HTTPS.

+Currently Google does not offer a manner in which to share URIs with custom buttons or links.
+As of 9-6-11 they only offer their Javascript +1 button solution.
+When they update this with the ability to share websites through custom links we will update the plugin with buttons that match the sets of other buttons.